 In high school I woke all the time with headaches and took Panadol before school.
 By Year 10 I had been booked in to see a chiropractor to resolve this unrelenting and worsening problem.
 Countless appointments with my hips on blocks to untwist my pelvis so I was told, cracking of my neck and little relief.
-At this time in my life, as a 15 year old, I related to myself as having a bad neck.
-It seems curiously linked to my headaches.
+At this time in my life, as a 15 year old, I related to myself as having a bad neck that seemed curiously linked to my headaches.

 More headaches & little relief, there was pretty much a low-grade headache at all times that would escalate to migraine.
 Studying Osteo means that you are a guinea pig for your friends and vice-versa as we learn our techniques on each other.
 This would often stir up my body.
 I would see student osteopaths in our uni clinic and this would provide relief but never resolution.

-Once I qualified as an Osteopath my pain escalated again simply from treating more clients for THEIR aches and pains. i was relying more on my left shoulder and arm that I had found to be associated with my headaches.
+Once I qualified as an Osteopath my pain escalated again simply from treating more clients for THEIR aches and pains.
+I was relying more on my left shoulder and arm that I had found to be associated with my headaches.
 At this point I couldn’t wear a backpack or carry bags on my left shoulder, a guaranteed headache if I did.
 Along came ear stuffiness in my left ear, ringing in the ear and a jaw that wouldn’t stop cracking.

 I couldn’t lift anything too heavy, gym workouts no good, yoga relied on my arms too much, anything requiring my arms up in the air and sitting…all would give me headaches.

 I was taking it a few times a week despite my stretching routine.
-And now in my 30’s, with 2 small children, a business to run and a home to take care of, you do what you can to get through the day…there is little time to be in chronic pain, there is little time mums are not lifting something or someone.
+And now in my 30’s, with 2 small children, a business to run and a home to take care of, you do what you can to get through the day.
+There is little time to be in chronic pain & there is little time as a mum you are not lifting something or someone.
 You do what you do to get by.

 That when I got older I would have to find a great young Osteopath, masseuse, whoever offered relief, that would be able to keep my neck loose.
 That if I was stuck in a chair due to disability or illness that I would experience unrelenting headaches.
-All this in my 30’s for heavens sake.
+All this in my 30’s.

 He is the author of “What the Foot”.
 I know right, great title!
-Gary and his co-presenter Chris, taught me for the first time, despite all my knowledge from Osteopathy, he taught me how to identify the problem areas in my body and the full-body pattern I had adopted that was causing my headaches.
+Gary and his co-presenter Chris, taught me for the first time, despite all my knowledge from Osteopathy studies & experience, they taught me how to identify the problem areas in my body and how the movement pattern I had adopted that was causing my headaches.
 By no means was this an instant cure for me, it required an unwinding process from all this built up tension.
-What I discovered though from a place of no hope, behind it’s facade of skin and bones is an untapped resource of incredible proportions.
-A learning resource contained within your own body that given an opportunity, can overcome and learn how to move easier, more fluently.
+What I discovered though from a place of no hope, behind it’s facade of skin and bones is an untapped resource of incredible proportions – my central nervous system.
+A learning resource contained within your own body that given an opportunity, can overcome and learn how to move easier & more fluently.

 Moments in time in our history causes us to protect something and hold our body a particular way.
-And this pattern, this adaptive movement gets adopted by our brain as “normal” despite it being off-centre and out-of-whack.
+And this pattern, this adaptive movement gets adopted by our brain as “normal” despite it being off-centre and out-of-balance.
 Gary’s AiM® (Anatomy in Motion) approach is a potential reset button for your body.
 With no doubt I can tell you it was for mine.

-The AiM approach is quite simple in theory…look for areas that aren’t moving and teach them to move again, re-integrate them into a normal pattern.
+The AiM approach is quite simple in theory – look for areas that aren’t moving and teach them to move again, re-integrate them into a normal pattern.
 Our body is an entire system together, that if it works together, all parts are mobile.
-Sofindwhat doesn’t move,find out why, and use that information to re-learn the movement.
+So find what joints doesn’t move and use that information to re-learn whole-body movement.

 Any bet your chronic pain pattern has not been identified by any practitioner to date and that’s why you are here…reading this…

 Gary Ward’s approach takes a trained eye to identify which patterns you are missing at which point we can re-train your brain to move your body again in these areas that are restricted.
-Our Osteo clinic has 2 qualified practitioners to work your unique unwinding process with you.
-It is incredibly freeing to feel this unwinding process happening in your own body…a treat in fact as you re-discover the body you inhabit.
+Our Osteo clinic has 3 qualified practitioners to work your unique unwinding process with you.
+It is incredibly freeing to feel this process happening in your own body…a treat in fact as you re-discover the ability of the body you inhabit.

 I am relieved & ecstatic that I am no longer at the mercy of my headaches, that I no longer carry codeine medication around with me.
 I don’t feel like a prisoner anymore, I feel I am re-connected to my whole self and can now “sit” on the damn couch.
 What a treat to just be able to sit.

-Want to get started with Dr Katie Willy or Dr Elise Fuller?
-We are ready!
+Want to get started with Dr Katie Willy, Dr Elise Fuller or Dr Steph Klupacs?